redmvc/Discord-Channel-Bridge-Bot/README.md

 If you set up a server for the bot to store emoji, you can run the command `/map_emoji :internal_emoji: :external_emoji: [:external_emoji_2: [:external_emoji_3: ...]]` from that server to create an internal equivalence between emoji for the bot to bridge.
 You can also run the command `/hash_server_emoji [server_id]` in order to store hashes of every emoji in a server so that the bridge will store hashes of each emoji so that it can automatically match different emoji from different servers that use the same image.

-### Help, issues, and bugs
+## Help, issues, and bugs
-If you have any issues with this bot, feel free to create an issue on the Issue Tracker or DM `redmagnos` on Discord.
+If you have any issues with this bot, feel free to add them to the Issue Tracker or DM `redmagnos` on Discord.

+## Contributing
+I greatly appreciate contributions!
+If you want to help make this bot better, feel free to submit a pull request.
+Make sure your PRs focus on a single aspect and don't have scope creep.
+This project follows PEP-8 guidelines with a column limit of 88.

+### Git Commit Guidelines
+- Use present tense (e.g. "Add feature" not "Added feature")
+- Limit all lines to 72 characters or less.
+- Reference issues or pull requests outside of the first line.
+  - Please use the shorthand `#123` and not the full URL.

+If you do not meet any of these guidelines, I'll poke you about it to fix them (unless I feel like fixing them myself).

-### License
+## License
 This project is licensed under the GNU General Public License v3.0 License.
 See the LICENSE file for details.